regymm/SiliTune/README.md

 You want your laptop CPU works like a beast when your program is being run, and consume as less power as possible when you are on battery just browsing the net.
 You don't want to open a terminal and type a long command just to disable turbo boost.
 You don't want to open a terminal and wait for powertop just to see the power consumption.

-With this program, you can control your CPU with just a click of mouse, automatically switch management profiles when power cable disconnected/connected, and monitor frequently-used parameters easily.
+With this program, you can control your CPU with just a click of mouse, automatically switch management profiles when power cable disconnected/connected, monitor frequently-used parameters, and do benchmarks and data collections easily.

-A screenshot(A stable -125mV undervolting is quite lucky, not every CPU can get this far):
+A screenshot(A stable -125mV undervolting is quite lucky, not every low-voltage CPU can get this far):

 ![](./screenshot.png)